huyphan/SnippetToGo/README.md

 # SnippetsToGo

 SnippetsToGo is a Flasked-based web application that helps manage your code snippets.
-Install it on your server and access your code anywhere.
+Install it on your server and access your code from anywhere.

 # Why SnippetsToGo ?

-I've been searching around for some snippet managers that could either manage my code snippets locally or "on the cloud" but failed to find a free or open source solution.
+I've been searching around for some tools that could either manage my code snippets locally or "on the cloud" but failed to find a free or open source solution.
 When you can't find what you want, why not just make one ?

 # Development